 Vasque’s Breeze AT Hiking Boots are a good option if you’re looking for a waterproof/breathable hiking and backpacking boot that emphasizes foot protection and stability without being as heavy or warm as a full-blown leather hiking boot.
 They’re also surprisingly lightweight and agile with a lot more protection and support than comparable mid-weight hiking boots.
 A short break-in time (about 25 miles) is required to soften them up and eliminate hot spots under the tongue and around the upper cuff.
 These boots run true to size and are also available in wide widths.
 If you want a pair of stiffer and protective hiking boots for trail work, more rugged or off-trail hiking, they’re a good choice.

-Disclosure: Vasque provided the author with a pair of boots for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Vasque provided the author with a pair of boots for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches